Clubs and Organizations

 Student Council members represent CLES Cardinals in student government.
 Members of the Executive Board are fifth graders.
 In third, fourth, and fifth grades, each classroom elects a representative.
-Student Council is sponsored by Mrs. Meyer, Mrs. Patterson, and Mrs. Davis.
+Student Council is sponsored by Andee Watt and Mrs. Nguyen.

 Science Olympiad is a competitive team available to 3rd-5th grade students who are selected through a tryout process.
 Science Olympiad develops a passion and understanding of various science concepts and skills.
 Students become scientists, engineers, and researchers, as they study a variety of competitive science-related events.
 Teams compete against other Fayette County elementary schools in a variety of known and unknown events.
-The Science Olympiad Coach is Pat Costa, 5th Grade Teacher and Natalie Schmitt, 3rd Grade Teacher.
+The Science Olympiad Coach is Jessica Sims and Shannon Knowles, Kindergarten Teacher.

 Running Club is available to 1st-5th grade students to enhance fitness through running.
 Students run or walk around the track and earn certificates for accumulating laps.
-Running Club is sponsored by Nick Bellantoni and Chris Greenwood, PE Coach.
+Running Club is sponsored by Nick Bellantoni, PE Coach.

 Cup Stacking is available to 1st-5th grade students to enhance fitness through running.
 Students run or walk around the track and earn certificates for accumulating laps.
-Running Club is sponsored by Nick Bellantoni and Chris Greenwood, PE Coach.
+Running Club is sponsored by Nick Bellantoni, PE Coach.

-Cardinal Chorale is open to all 4th and 5th graders who are selected by an audition process.
-Students learn the fundamentals of quality singing as they prepare and present songs for various school and community events.
+Cardinal Chorale is comprised of 4th and 5th graders who are selected by audition.
+Students learn the fundamentals of vocal and ensemble performance as they prepare and present songs for various school and community events.
 In addition, the Chorale presents two major musicals annually.
 The Chorale is sponsored by Kelly Jackson, Music Teacher.

-Percussion Ensemble is open to all 4th and 5th graders who are selected by an audition process.
-The Percussion Ensemble is comprised of students who enjoy playing in an instrumental ensemble.
-Students learn how to play challenging pieces using proper instrumental technique.
+CLES Percussion Ensemble is comprised of 4th and 5th graders who are selected by audition.
+Students learn proper instrument technique while rehearsing pieces of increasing rhythmic and melodic complexity.
 The Percussion Ensemble performs for our Veterans Day program and presents two concerts in conjunction with the Chorale musicals.
 Percussion is sponsored by Kelly Jackson, Music Teacher.

-Tech Team is open to all 4th and 5th graders who are selected by interview/questionnaire.
+teacher recommendation.
 These students are responsible problem solvers who work together on tasks such as moving sets, organizing props, or running the stage lights.
-The Tech Team is a small group of students who work behind the scenes to run the technical aspects of our musicals.
+This small group of students works behind the scenes to execute the technical aspects of our musicals.
 Tech Team members are a vital part of our two Chorale musicals.
 Tech Team is sponsored by Kelly Jackson, Music Teacher.

 Good News Club is an after-school club that is open to all students regardless of religious background.
 Students learn respect for authority, character qualities, and moral values.
 The club is sponsored by Mindi Hooton, 1st Grade Teacher.

 Robotics Team is an after school technology and maker club for students in grades 4th-5th who are selected through a tryout process.
 The Crabapple Lane Robotics Team is a competitive team that focuses on the skills of problem solving, engineering, and project development.
 Teams are a part of the First Lego League and compete in the winter.
-The Robotics Team Coach is Pat Costa, 5th Grade Teacher and Natalie Schmitt, 3rd Grade Teacher.
+The Robotics Team Coach is Mindi Hooton, 2nd Grade Teacher and Michelle Redahan, 3rd Grade Teacher.